ZhouLinli/ZhouLinli.github.io/_pages/about.md

 Linli attained her PhD in Education from the University of California, Los Angeles (UCLA).
 Her proficiency spans data analytics, visualization, organizational planning and survey research.
 Linli's recent portfolio encompasses a wide range of accomplishments, including:

-- University academic planning, which encompasses faculty workload and performance analysis, strategic elimination of programs, and strategies for enrollment management.
+- University academic planning, which encompasses faculty workload and performance analysis, strategic elimination and launching of programs, and analysis of student flows.
 - Provision of federal reporting and presentation of comprehensive overviews to the Board of Trustees.
-These overviews cover various university performance metrics, including student admission, enrollment, retention, graduation, and financial aid.
+These overviews cover various university performance metrics, including student yield, enrollment, retention, graduation, and financial aid.
 - Development of survey assessments tailored to different campus offices.
 - Utilization of statistical modeling techniques to analyze NCES national datasets.
 - Creation of benchmarking dashboards utilizing IPEDS datasets.